Anika-Jha/AI-Agent/README.md

 # AI-Agent
 The AI Agent Dashboard is a powerful tool that automates data retrieval using web searches and advanced language models.
 It enables users to extract specific information for entities listed in CSV files or Google Sheets.
-By leveraging APIs like SerpAPI for web searches and OpenAI's GPT for data extraction, the dashboard provides a seamless experience for gathering insights from the web.
+By leveraging APIs(SerpAPI) for web searches and OpenAI's GPT for data extraction, the dashboard provides a seamless experience for gathering insights from the web.

 Key Features